-This means that the predicates in the second argument, i.e., $temp(Place, T_1)$ and $soil(Place, T_2)$, can appear in the body of a clause whose head is grow(Place, T).
+This means that the predicates in the second argument, $temp(Place, T_1)$ and $soil(Place, T_2)$, can appear in the body of a clause whose head is grow(Place, T).
 If this form of knowledge including necessary predicates is prepared, HSMIS can automatically generate a complete set of clauses as a model of the student.
-Figure 10: An example of HSMIS modeling process

 The other kind is the correct domain knowledge which provides HSMIS with correct answers.
-In the above example, the knowledge is used for three purposes, i.e., for generating virtual oracles, managing the environment, and generating problems.
+In the above example, the knowledge is used for three purposes: generating virtual oracles, managing the environment, and generating problems.

 In the above example, the student model changed two times.
-The first change from C1 to C2 can be regarded as corresponding to the nonmonotonicity inherent in the inference process, i.e., C1 is not an appropriate hypothesis of the student understanding at that time.
+The first change from C1 to C2 can be regarded as corresponding to the nonmonotonicity inherent in the inference process; that is, C1 is not an appropriate hypothesis of the student understanding at that time.
 Meanwhile, the second change from C2 to C1 corresponds to the nonmonotonicity of student's understanding.